Billy takes pride in his job.

 From 2014-2015, 80% of participants who benefitted from United Way emergency food pantry programs stated they were able to use their money towards other areas of their budget because of the help they received, and 87% felt their families 3-5 day food needs were met.

-“Over 980 children, 660 seniors, and 98 veterans walked through the doors of Silver Spring Neighborhood Center’s food bank last year,” said Krystina Kohler, Income Portfolio Coordinator at United Way of Greater Milwaukee & Waukesha County.
+“Over 980 children, 660 seniors, and 98 veterans walked through the doors of Silver Spring Neighborhood Center’s food bank last year,” said Krystina Kohler, Financial Stability Portfolio Coordinator at United Way of Greater Milwaukee & Waukesha County.
 “This is just one of the nine food pantries & meal programs United Way’s Community Fund invests in.”

 Because of United Way, program partners are able to employ program staff, purchase food, use unique software to track and analyze their community impact.
 These partners are connected to a network of experts in their field, are advertised to donors that may be familiar with their center, and can secure additional funding and partnerships by leveraging United Way support.